1.2. Dot Product#

 \[ \varphi = \arccos\left(\frac{\mathbf{w}\ip\mathbf{v}}{\norm{\mathbf{v}}\norm{\mathbf{w}}}\right)= \cos^{-1}\left(\frac{\mathbf{w}\ip\mathbf{v}}{\norm{\mathbf{v}}\norm{\mathbf{w}}}\right). \]

-Proof.
-Now let’s derive formula (1.2.10).
+We will derive formula (1.2.10).
 Assume that \(\mathbf{v}\) and \(\mathbf{w}\) are nonzero vectors.
-Recall the formula of the orthogonal projection
+Recall the formula of the orthogonal projection of \(\mathbf{w}\) onto \(\mathbf{v}\),

 \[ \mathbf{\hat{w}} = \dfrac{\mathbf{w}\ip\mathbf{v}}{\mathbf{v}\ip\mathbf{v}}\mathbf{v}. \]